Ben-Ganon/Obsidian_Olympus_DnD/DM Stuff/Campaign 2/Session 2 - A Dance with Fate.md

 - What does each Hero feel about this summons?

+### Dark Tidings

 "Alright gang!
+So for now stay, enjoy the festivities, and when you leave I shall bless you with safe travels.
 My time is short, and yours even shorter.
 Get to Hero-ing!"
 Hermes smiles and is gone in a flash and light.

 - Give players chance to interact